At the end of March, I traveled on a pilgrimage to El Salvador, walking in the footsteps of the martyrs. Along with my fellow pilgrims, I visited…

 May God’s peace be upon you, as you thrive in the midst of any challenges and trials you are facing at this time.

-Rosina Hendrickson is a member of Vibrant Faith’s Coaching Team, and she’s the Lifelong Faith and Lay Ministry Formation Coordinator for the Catholic Diocese of Davenport, Iowa.
+Rosina Hendrickson is a member of Vibrant Faith’s Coaching Team.
+She’s the Training and Events Coordinator for Liturgy Training Publications and the Coordinator of Family Faith Formation at St. Thomas the Apostle, both in Chicago, Illinois.
 She also facilitates STEP courses through the University of Notre Dame, a platform for online adult formation.